The Best New York Homeowners Insurance Companies

 What is the best home insurance for Long Island?

-Any of New York’s top insurance providers would be a good choice for your Long Island home; we recommend State Farm, Allstate, Liberty Mutual, Travelers, and Chubb.
+Any of New York’s top insurance providers would be a good choice for your Long Island home; we recommend State Farm, Allstate, Liberty Mutual, Travelers, Chubb, and USAA.
 Just make sure you’re striking the right balance between a low premium and excellent coverage.
-The best way to do this is by requesting personalized quotes from all five companies to see how they stack up.
+The best way to do this is by requesting and comparing personalized quotes from all six companies.